 Epilepsy and bipolar disorder share features

-It has been known for more than a decade that bipolar disorder shares a number of features with epilepsy and that a similar neurobiology may underpin both disorders.
-Both conditions cycle, both are risk factors for each other, and anticonvulsant drugs used in epilepsy have been found to be effective in helping manage bipolar illness.
+Recent studies have confirmed that the ketogenic diet can be very effective for seizure control in some, although not all, people with epilepsy.
+It has been known for more than a decade that bipolar disorder shares a number of features with epilepsy.23Both conditions cycle, both are risk factors for each other, and anticonvulsant drugs used in epilepsy may potentially be effective in helping manage bipolar illness.24

-The authors reported that both “experienced mood stabilization that exceeded that achieved with medication; experienced a significant subjective improvement that was distinctly related to ketosis; and tolerated the diet well.”
-They noted, too, that “there were no significant adverse effects in either case” and that the two cases “demonstrate that the ketogenic diet is a potentially sustainable option for mood stabilization in type II bipolar illness.” .
+The authors reported that both women “experienced mood stabilization that exceeded that achieved with medication, experienced a significant subjective improvement that was distinctly related to ketosis, and tolerated the diet well.”
+They also noted that the two cases “demonstrate that the ketogenic diet is a potentially sustainable option for mood stabilization in type II bipolar illness.”28

-A word about wheatOf all the high-carbohydrate foods that are eliminated in the low-carb ketogenic diet cutting out wheat products — bread, cereals, baked goods, pasta — may be the most significant for mental health disorders.
-It has been known for more than 50 years that an associate appears to exist between wheat consumption and symptoms for some people with schizophrenia.
+A word about wheatOf all the high-carbohydrate foods that are eliminated on a ketogenic diet, cutting out wheat products — bread, cereals, baked goods, pasta — may be the most significant for mental health disorders.

-Celiac disease is another condition with a very well established link to psychiatric and neurologic conditions.
-It is estimated that one to two of every 100 people has celiac disease, an immune disorder in which the ingestion of gluten in wheat, rye and barley destroys the lining of the small intestine, leading to a wide array of health problems.
-Another six out of every 100 people may have non-celiac gluten sensitivity, which while not having evidence of damage to the lining of their small intestine nevertheless can experience a wide range of health issues, including mental health issues.
+More than 50 years ago, researchers suggested there might be an association between wheat consumption and symptoms in some people with schizophrenia.29 Celiac disease is another condition with an established link to psychiatric and neurologic conditions.30 It is estimated that one to two of every 100 people has celiac disease, an immune disorder in which the ingestion of gluten in wheat, rye and barley destroys the lining of the small intestine, leading to a wide array of health problems.31 Another six out of every 100 people may have non-celiac gluten sensitivity.32 It’s been suggested that non-celiac gluten sensitivity may also be linked to mental health issues, although more research is needed in this area.33 In their controversial 2016 paper entitled “Bread and other edible agents of mental disease,” the authors discuss what they believe is a strong association between wheat products and mental illness.34 While they acknowledge that not everyone will see their symptoms resolve, they recommend a wheat-free diet as a trial for anyone with mental health issues.

 Managing medications while going ketogenic